Over the last 170 years, Leeds Arts University has made a significant contribution to arts education in the UK.

-The magnificent Merrion Centre mosaics created by Eric Taylor (1909–1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds College of Art’s Blenheim Walk building.
+Video: The magnificent Merrion Centre mosaics created by Eric Taylor (1909–1999), artist and former Principal of Leeds College of Art (1956-1970), have been installed at Leeds Arts University’s Blenheim Walk building.

-Following the world wars, ex-service personnel resuming their education filled the College almost to bursting.
-Henry Moore and Barbara Hepworth (enrolling in 1919 and 1920, respectively) were students of this era.
+Following the world wars, returning ex-service personnel filled the College, often on ex-servicemen's training grants.
+Henry Moore, Raymond Coxon and Barbara Hepworth, enrolling in 1919 and 1920, were students of this era.